DLXPlugins/simple-comment-editing/src/readme.txt

 <h3>Introducing Simple Comment Editing Options</h3>

-Introducing Simple Comment Editing Options (a free add-on to Simple Comment Editing).
+Introducing Simple Comment Editing Options.
+It is a paid add-on for Simple Comment Editing.
 If you lack programming experience and want to customize Simple Comment Editing, then this plugin is for you.
 See the features below.

 <ul>
 <li>Set the comment timer</li>